 |Volvo Part Number||Year released|

-The role of the MDI box is largely a supervisory one in the sense that it reads all the engine sensors and outputs the information over CANbus for the Volvo EVI gauge/display system, but it does have a minor control function: it switches the engine glow plugs, the starter motor solenoid, the fuel stop solenoid and it energises the alternator about one second after the engine has started.
-A failure of the MDI box leaves the engine dead, but it can be bypassed very easily to preheat and start using a simple jumper cable.
+The role of the MDI box is largely a supervisory one in the sense that it reads all the engine sensors and outputs the information over CANbus for the Volvo EVC gauge/display system, but it does have a minor control function: it switches the engine glow plugs, the starter motor solenoid, the fuel stop solenoid and it energises the alternator about one second after the engine has started.
+A failure of the MDI box leaves the engine dead, but it can be bypassed very easily to preheat and start using a simple jumper cable or even a screwdriver, with caution.
 The key issue is the lack of monitoring over coolant temperature and oil pressure afterwards.
 In fact, should the concern of being unable to start the engine be acute enough, one could opt to install an independent parallel engine start circuit by adding two external relays to connect the “PREHEAT” and “START” terminals to the “BATT” terminal at the push of a button.
 In this case, the preheating relay must be able to handle a current of about 10A per glow plug, so 40A on a 4-cylinder engine.
 Briefly applying power to the “D” terminal post of the alternator after the engine has started will cause it to begin charging normally, but increasing RPMs can be enough to achieve the same, due to the residual magnetism normally present in the rotor.